amandasharief/lightning/docs/data-mapper.md

 ## Query Object

-Under the hood, the find methods use the `QueryObject`, this object is passed to the `Events` and `Hooks`.
+Under the hood, the find methods use the `QueryObject`, this object is passed to the callbacks.

 ```php
 $query = new QueryObject(['status' => 'pending'],['order' => 'title DESC']);